Manufacturers Trust Company Building: Impact

-With the success of 510 Fifth Avenue's design, Manufacturers Trust retrofitted its other branches with similarly modern designs.
+With the success of the Manufacturers Trust Company Building's design, Manufacturers Trust retrofitted its other branches with similarly modern designs.
 By the 1960s, many banks across the United States were being built in the International Style.
 In New York City, such banks included the Emigrant Bank's main location one block south at 5 East 42nd Street, which opened in 1969, and Chase Bank's banking concourse at 28 Liberty Street, which opened in 1964.
-The vault, in particular, proved to be more secure than traditional bank vaults since thieves were deterred by its placement facing the street.
-Other banks started using visible vault doors after 510 Fifth Avenue was completed.
+The vault, in particular, deterred thefts because it faced the street, and other banks started using visible vault doors after the Manufacturers Trust Company Building was completed.
+The building was likened to Eero Saarinen's Irwin Union Bank and Trust building in Columbus, Indiana, which also had a glass facade and open plan.
+However, the Manufacturers Trust Building's highly-visible ground-level vault and hidden-away offices differed from the Irwin Union Bank Building's hidden-away vault and highly-visible ground-level offices.